2.11 Acquisition or Probable Acquisition of a Foreign Acquiree

 to IFRS Accounting Standards.
 Registrants that perform such

-reconciliations should consider consulting with their audit and
+reconciliations should consider consulting with their auditors and

 2.11.4.2 Reconciliation Relief Available for Foreign Business Acquirees